Development

 4. Subtle Performance Wins in the Backoffice

-No single feature here—just a collection of small optimizations that add up.
+There’s no flashy feature here—just a bunch of small, smart tweaks that really add up.

 Why it’s a gem: